mpieva/biohazard/README.md

 * `bam-rmdup`: removes PCR duplicates from BAM files and computes a consensus sequence for each cluster of dups

+* `bam-rewrap`: wraps alignments around the origin of a circular reference.
+  (Use this to get sensible alignments to mitochondria.  `bam-rmdup` includes similar functionality.)

 Installation
 ------------